tytydraco/yessleep/out/Dont_Look_Finale.md

 I spent the night locked in that room, talking with Nathan and the other new members of our extended family, all of us finding comfort in each other, and saying our goodbyes, as I knew I'd probably never see any of them again.

-They planned out where they would meet after they were freed from the nest that was this house, (though I won't share that location here to make sure nobody attempts to go see their shadow forms).
-Knowing that the others could hear them, and that they'd have to move again immediately upon reconnecting, but that they'd do so together, as a family.
+They planned out where they would meet after they were freed from the nest that was this house, (though I won't share that location here to make sure nobody attempts to go see their shadow forms), knowing that the others could hear them, and that they'd have to move again immediately upon reconnecting, but that they'd do so together, as a family.

 Once the light of day had fully shone itself, I made my way out of the house and back to my apartment.
 I took care of some personal matters, left some messages for my parents, and then headed out once again.